 General Obligation Bonds.
 Pursuant to Sections 15106 and 17422 of the State Education Code, the District's bonding capacity for general obligation bonds is 2.5% of taxable property valuation in the District.
-The taxable property valuation in the District for Fiscal Year 2013-14 is \$503.7 billion, which results in a total current bonding capacity of approximately \$12.6 billion.
-Including the Bonds and excluding the Prior Bonds, the District will have approximately \$1.9 billion of unused bonding capacity for the issuance of additional general obligation bonds.
+Based upon the preliminary estimate of a 5.81% increase in assessed valuation of property within the District's boundaries in Fiscal Year 2014-15 compared to Fiscal Year 2013-14, the taxable property valuation in the District for Fiscal Year 2014-15 is approximately \$532.9 billion, which results in a total current bonding capacity of approximately \$13.3 billion.
+Subsequent to the issuance of the Bonds, the District has approximately \$3.1 billion of unused bonding capacity for the issuance of additional general obligation bonds.

 The District may not issue general obligation bonds without voter approval and may not issue general obligation bonds in an amount greater than its bonding capacity.
 From July 1997 through March 2003, the District issued the entire amount of general obligation bonds pursuant to a \$2.4 billion authorization approved by voters in the April 8, 1997 election (the "Proposition BB Authorization").
 A \$3.35 billion general obligation bond authorization was approved by voters on November 5, 2002 (the "Measure K Authorization").
 The District has issued \$3.350 billion aggregate principal amount of Measure K general obligation bonds.
 A \$3.87 billion general obligation bond authorization was approved by the voters on March 2, 2004 (the "Measure R Authorization").
-The District has issued \$3.635 billion aggregate principal amount of Measure R general obligation bonds.
+Upon the delivery of the Bonds, the District will have issued \$3.710 billion aggregate principal amount of Measure R general obligation bonds.
 A \$3.985 billion general obligation bond authorization was approved by the voters on November 8, 2005 (the "Measure Y Authorization").
-The District has issued \$3.542 billion of aggregate principal amount of Measure Y general obligation bonds.
+Upon the delivery of the Bonds, the District will have issued \$3.603 billion of aggregate principal amount of Measure Y general obligation bonds.
 A \$7.0 billion general obligation bond authorization was approved by voters on November 7, 2008 (the "Measure Q Authorization").
 No general obligation bonds have been issued pursuant to the Measure Q Authorization.